Adastros/Adastros/README.md

 ## About

 I am an aspiring software engineer that currently works as a process development engineer at Applied Medical.
-My passion for web development began when I discovered freeCodeCamp and started working through the curriculum on my free time.
+My passion for web development began when I discovered freeCodeCamp and started working through the curriculum in my free time.
 As I worked through the curriculum I knew I wanted to become a software engineer.
 I was drawn in by the process of bringing a website or application from concept to reality.

 ## Skills